Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 ```
 ![](https://github.com/Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/blob/main/Captura%20ride_time.png)

 Casual users ride longer than members.
-This can mean that if there is a price per minute, casual users spend more on their rides, maybe tourists.
+This can mean that if there is a price per minute, casual users spend more on their rides.
 Also casual users have access to full-day passes.
 These  passes might be discouraging new annual memberships and  or preventing potential revenue from single rides passes

 ![](https://github.com/Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/blob/main/Captura%20Ride_time_month1.png)